 So what packaging do we receive our goods in from suppliers?

 The majority of dry goods we receive in 25kg sacks that made of tri-ply paper.
 A couple of items, such as red and green lentils come to us in plastic weave sacks which we give to friends and family for wood storage, also to a team of local builders who reuse them as rubble sacks, or as a last resort are sent for recycling via First Mile waste services.

-Nuts and dried fruit generally comes to us in a cardboard box which has a thin plastic liner.
-Without the liner the products would be at risk of spoilage and this would greatly increase food waste which has a higher negative impact on the environment than the plastic liner.
+Nuts and dried fruit generally come to us in a cardboard box which has a thin plastic liner.
+Without the liner the products would be at risk of spoilage and this would greatly increase food waste.
+The negative impact of food waste in this way would be far more harmful to our environment than the impact of using the plastic liner.
 All the liners are recycled via First Mile as they are not suitable for reuse.